Enabling Large-Scale Condensed-Phase Hybrid Density Functional Theory Based $Ab$ $Initio$ Molecular Dynamics I: Theory, Algorithm, and Performance: Accuracy and Performance

 Based on the timings in Table~\ref{tab:timings}, we also assessed the weak-scaling behavior of the \exxm module by analyzing how $\braket{t_{\exxm}}$ changes as the problem (system) size was varied for a fixed ratio of problem size to number of processing elements.
 This was accomplished by considering \ce{(H2O)64}, \ce{(H2O)128}, and \ce{(H2O)256} for fixed values of $\zeta = N_{\rm proc}/N_{o} \in \{ \sfrac{1}{2},1,2,4\}$ (see Fig.~\ref{fig:mpi_scaling_wk}).
 For each $\zeta$ value, we computed the weak-scaling efficiency \via

 in which $N_{\rm water}^{\rm ref}=64$ was chosen as the reference (or baseline) system size (as this represents a realistic computational setup) and $\braket{t_{\exxm}}_{N_{\rm water}}$ is the the walltime spent in the \exxm module for a given $N_{\rm water}$.
 When averaged over all four $\zeta$ values, we find that $\eta^{\rm weak}_{\mpi{}}$ decreases to $\approx 89\%$ ($N_{\rm water}=128$) and $\approx 81\%$ ($N_{\rm water}=256$) as the system size is increased.
-As shown in Fig.~\ref{fig:mpi_scaling_wk}, the \exxm module is quite scalable as the system size is increased, and the time-to-solution can be kept (relatively) constant for systems as large as \ce{(H2O)256} provided that a consistent (\ie fixed $\zeta$) amount of computational resources are available.
+As shown in Fig.~\ref{fig:mpi_scaling_wk}, the \exxm module is quite scalable as the system size is increased, and the time-to-solution can be kept (relatively) constant for systems as large as \ce{(H2O)256} provided that a consistent (\ie fixed $\zeta$) amount of computational resources are available (see below for a more detailed discussion).